Canada - Gender equality

 Significant: for projects in which gender equality is an important and deliberate goal but not the main objective; or

 Not targeted: used in cases where programs do not target gender equality.

 Not all projects are screened against the gender marker; this funding falls into the ‘not screened’ category.

-Under the overall guidance of the Prime Minister, Global Affairs Canada (GAC) steers development policy which includes gender equality as a cross-cutting objective.
-GAC is committed to ensuring that women and girls take on an active and meaningful role and participate in decision making for all international assistance initiatives, including in project implementation, monitoring, and evaluation.
-Within GAC, the Minister of Foreign Affairs and the Minister of International Development work on gender equality abroad, with support from the Minister for Women and Gender Equality.
+Global Affairs Canada (GAC), in particular, the Minister of International Development, steers development policy that includes gender equality as a cross-cutting objective.
+GAC is committed to ensuring that women and girls take on an active and meaningful role and participate in decision-making for all international assistance initiatives, including in project implementation, monitoring, and evaluation.
+Both the Minister of Foreign Affairs and the Minister of International Development work on gender equality abroad, with support from the Minister for Women and Gender Equality.
 Both GAC and the International Development Research Centre (IDRC) are responsible for the implementation of gender-focused development projects.